 Throw yourself a bone and head to one of these canine-centric museums.

-The year 2018 was a good one for dog museums.
+Last year was a good one for dog museums.
 Two new spaces devoted to humankind’s best friend opened in Germany and the United States, celebrating dachshunds, poodles, golden retrievers, and the whole gamut.

 These spots joined several other dog-inspired exhibitions worth sniffing out around the world.
 From Japan to Switzerland, here are six museums devoted to dogs that are the perfect places for canine-lovers to ogle over our furry, four-legged friends.